Code-Institute-Submissions/carolinecole/README.md

 Then follow these steps:
 1. Install the [Gitpod Browser Extentions for Chrome](https://www.gitpod.io/docs/browser-extension/)
-2. after installation, restart browser.
+2. After installation, restart browser.
 3. Log into [Gitpod](https://www.gitpod.io/) with your gitpod account.
 4. Navigate to the [Porject Github Repository](https://github.com/carolinecole25/carolinecole)
 5. Clear the green Gitpod button in the top right corner of the repository.